Skyld-Labs/ModelHunter/googleplaydownloader/README.md

 # Apk Downloader

-This program able us to download from linux command line, android package.
-To do that we use selenium that can script browser to download application from site : https://apkcombo.com/
+This program downloads android packages using selenium that can script the browser Firefox.
+Applications are downloaded from the website : https://apkcombo.com/ that has unlimited downloads.

-We use that site because there is no limite of download.

 ```
 Usage :